tonyliang19/econ323_final_project/README.md

-# Econ 323 Final Project Boston Housing Price
+# Boston Housing Price Prediction

-This is a repo to store project of Boston Housing Price from Econ323.
+This is a repo to store project of Boston Housing Price from Econ323 Quantitative Economic Modelling with Data Science Applications

-Authors: Sherry, Tony, Wanxin
+Authors: Tony Liang, Wanxin Luo, Xuan Chen